Xococode/n8n-nodes-prestashopadvanced/README.md

 #### Products
 - Create a product
+- Update a product (only the specified attributes)
-- Update a product
+- Update a product stock (set quantity)
 - Delete a product
 - Get a product
-- Get all products
+- Get all products (allowing filtering and sorting by multiple fields)

+#### Specific Prices
+- Create an specific price
+- Update an specific price (only the specified attributes)
+- Delete an specific price
+- Get an specific price
+- Get all specific prices (allowing filtering and sorting by multiple fields)

 ### Trigger Events
 - Address created